zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ### Real and fake news dataset
 The second dataset is the Fake and real news dataset (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).

-This dataset contains two sets, a set of real news and another one of fake news.
+This dataset contains two sets, a set of Real news and another one of Fake news.
 Both sets contain the same features, which are:
 * **text**: The actual text of the news article.
 * **title**: The title of the article.
 * **subject**: Every article is classified in a type of subject either 'Government News' or 'Middle-east' or 'News' or 'US_News' or 'left-news' or 'politics' or 'politicsNews' or 'worldnews'.
 *  **date**: date of publication of the article.

 The truthful articles  were  obtained by  crawling  articles  from  Reuters.com  (News website).
-As for  the  fake  news  articles,  they  were  collected  from  different  sources.
-The fake  news articles  were  collected  from  unreliable  websites  that  were  flagged  by  PolitiFact  (a fact-checking organization in the USA) and Wikipedia.
+As for  the  Fake  news  articles,  they  were  collected  from  different  sources.
+The Fake  news articles  were  collected  from  unreliable  websites  that  were  flagged  by  PolitiFact  (a fact-checking organization in the USA) and Wikipedia.
 The dataset contains different types of articles on different topics, however, the majority of articles focus on political and World news topics.

 # Diplomacy Game:
 The first part of our project consists of running an RNN model on the features extracted by the authors and test its performance.
 The goal of our analysis here is to see if analysis using time series can help improve the performance of the model made by the authors.

-To make our model comparable to that of the author's we try to use the same dataset and same conventions they used.
+To make our model comparable to the one of the authors we try to use the same dataset and same conventions they used.

-The whole point of RNN is to see if the variation of the features between the seasons has an effect on our predictive power.
+The goal of this RNN is to see if the variation of the features between the seasons has an effect on our predictive power.
 For example, the evolution of politeness between seasons can be quite meaningful, in fact we notice from this plot of the authors the imbalance in the politeness of the players as we get closer to betrayal.

 <p align="center">
      <img src="betrayal_politeness.png" >